About AASA / History & Profile

 There are two categories of membership:

-- Associate Members: At present, there are 30 Associate Members consisting of organisations and businesses with close ties to the airline industry, such as:
+Associate Members: At present, there are 36 Associate Members consisting of organisations with close ties to the airline industry, such as:

 - Manufacturers: Airbus, Boeing, Bombardier, BAE Systems (British Aerospace), CFM International, Embraer, General Electric Aviation and Rolls-Royce Civil Aerospace.